antimof/UxPlay/README.txt

     creates a pipeline that should be appropriate for the Raspberry Pi, and when it has worked, it has worked well.
-However, it usually does not work because of a "caps" mismatch between source and sink, which could be fixable with GStreamer "know-how".
-The GStreamer video pipeline is
-    "`(decrypted h264 stream from iOS)! queue  ! h264parse ! decodebin ! videoconvert ! autovideosink sync=false`"
-    and the uxplay options `-vp ,  -vd, -vc ,-vs` can be used to replace `h264parse, decodebin, videoconvert, autovideosink` by the user's
+However, it usually does not work because of a "caps" mismatch between source and sink, which could be fixable with GStreamer "know-how" (perhaps involving using the "capssetter" element).
+The GStreamer video pipeline is "`(decrypted h264 stream from iOS)! queue  ! h264parse ! decodebin ! videoconvert ! autovideosink sync=false`" and the uxplay options `-vp ,  -vd, -vc ,-vs` can be used to replace `h264parse, decodebin, videoconvert, autovideosink` by the user's